magento/devdocs/src/cloud/project/project-patch.md

 When you deploy, `{{ site.data.var.ct }}` applies all Magento patches and any custom patches that you add to the `/m2-hotfixes` directory in the Magento project root.

 {:.procedure}
-To apply and test a custom patch on a cloud environment:
+To apply and test a custom patch on a Cloud environment:

 1. In the project root, create a directory called `m2-hotfixes` if it does not exist